ruwaa-mohamed/UTK-ISAAC-Tutorial/README.md

 #### Scheduler and notes or partition availability
 You can check for partition availability by typing `showpartitions`

 <p align="center">
 <img width="891" alt="Screen Shot 2024-03-28 at 5 16 15 PM"  src="https://github.com/ruwaa-mohamed/UTK-ISAAC-Tutorial/assets/47094619/84500509-944b-4f00-a881-607c426728c0">
 </p>

-to specify a specific partition type
+You can specify a specific partition of interest (I selected 'campus')
 ```
 showpartitions | grep campus
 ```